curi/fi/docs/_posts/2020-09-13-learning-report-2020-week-37.md

     * Idea: use travelling salesman + genetic to find a faster route?
       * Have done a bit on this in python and haskell (separately)
         * Fun but not a great use of time, no results from 12hrs+ work
+      * I think lookup times of pixels I'm using for a-star (which gives distances for the travelling salesman alg) is the bottleneck. testing all pixels tadds like

 It was maybe ~6hrs till I beat/equalled the WR and ~8 to get a time of 2:30.
 Most of that time was spent doing the Unity/Route stuff.

+## Issues

+* I had lots of things I wanted to do over the weekend and didn't do ~any.

+## Carry over

+* Reading habit - I still haven't built this up, or spent time working towards it.
+  * some improvement, not enough
+    * one issue is I end up pausing a thinking a bunch reading FoR which means I take a long time to get through stuff
+    * another is concentration, like doing multiple things at once (e.g. discord)

 ## post ideas